mobfarm/Multimedia/README.md

 [FastPdfKit](http://fastpdfkit.com) is a framework to add PDF support to iOS apps and it's available here on [github](https://github.com/mobfarm/fastpdfkit).

+This document is the Readme for the [multimedia](https://github.com/mobfarm/multimedia) sample project available on [github](https://github.com/mobfarm/multimedia).

 Since version 3.0 it supports multimedia overlays from native pdf annotations.

 In this repository we are creating some sample classes to let you familiarize with the capabilities and create your customized overlays.